celestiaorg/docs/docs/community/modular-fellows.md

 As part of the Modular fellows program, we will have the following communication channels open.

-- **Telegram group** - this group will be for open discussion during the current cohort
+- **Telegram group** - This group will be for open discussion during the current cohort.
-- **Modular fellow role on Discord** - you will be granted this role upon acceptance into the program
-- **Slack channel** - upon acceptance to the program you will be invited to join this channel
+- **Slack channel** - Upon acceptance to the program you will be invited to join the Modular Fellows Slack channel
-- **Twitter** - We will share updates about the program and participants via our Twitter (tbd - and Developer Twitter accounts)
+- **Twitter** - We will share updates about the program and participants via our Twitter account.
 - **Discord** - Members of the Modular Fellows program will also be given a special role in Discord.

 ### Milestones

-- **Month 1** - learning and exploring (start building whenever you’re ready)
+- **Month 1** - Learning and Exploring (start building whenever you’re ready)
   - In this month, you will immerse yourself in modular blockchains to come up with ideas of protocols, tools or applications to build during the rest of the program.
   - *Milestone - present an idea that you want to pursue*
-- **Month 2** - designing & implementing a basic prototype
+- **Month 2** - Designing & Implementing a Basic Prototype
   - In this month, you will design and implement a basic prototype of the idea that you settled on during the first month.
   - *Milestone - present the prototype for feedback*
-- **Month 3** - build out the prototype into a functional product
+- **Month 3** - Build out the Prototype into a Functional Product
   - In this month, you will expand on your prototype to build a functional product which you will demo and explain with a write up.
   - *Milestone - demo, write up of product*